Sara Innamorato: Public health

 Innamorato has spoken publicly in favor of instituting a Medicare-for-All type universal health insurance program for Pennsylvania.

-She is the author of legislation creating a free and universal "Baby Box" program, for expectant mothers in Pennsylvania.
-The program aims to reduce infant mortality, and provide basic maternity and childcare items.
+She authored legislation creating a free and universal "Baby Box" program for expectant mothers in Pennsylvania.
+The program aims to reduce infant mortality and provide essential maternity and childcare items.

-Innamorato sponsored legislation with the aim to end the practice that allowed medical students in Pennsylvania to perform pelvic examinations on unconscious women without their prior consent.
+Innamorato sponsored legislation intending to end the practice that allowed medical students in Pennsylvania to perform pelvic examinations on unconscious women without their consent.

 Innamorato has spoken publicly about struggles with opioid abuse and death from overdose within her own family.
 She favors what she terms "harm reduction strategies" to combat the epidemic; including policies such as decriminalization and rehabilitation for drug users.

 Public transit

-Innamorato supports the improvement and expansion of public transportation and transit access in her district.
-She has stated also that she thinks Pennsylvania should "focus on systems that are publicly held that are going to move the most people in the most efficient way possible."
+Innamorato supports improving and expanding public transportation and transit access in her district.
+She has also stated that she thinks Pennsylvania should "focus on systems that are publicly held that are going to move the most people in the most efficient way possible."

-She supported legislation to change Pennsylvania code, allowing for Parking Protected bike lanes.
+She supported legislation to change the Pennsylvania code, allowing for Parking Protected bike lanes.